 There will be one grand prize winner, whose idea will be the inspiration for the final program.
 Four additional students will receive full scholarships to participate in the winning program.
 Once the winning program is finalized, any student in grades 8-12 is eligible to sign up to participate in the program and pay the program fee, amount to be determined after the program is selected.

 Immediately following the contest deadline, all entrants will have the opportunity to get their friends and family to vote for their idea to win.
 The students with the top 200 votes will be announced as finalists.
-From among those top 200 finalists, a grand prize winner and nine additional winners will be selected based on the criteria of creativity, feasibility, and submission quality.
+From among those top 200 finalists, a grand prize winner and several additional winners will be selected based on the criteria of creativity, feasibility, and submission quality.